 Question: Do these changes apply to studentships related to research grants secured by an individual academic which included provision for a studentship.
 So not a training grant, but a research grant with a studentship.

 Answer: These provisions apply to all grants to which the training grant conditions apply.
-We are currently reviewing studentships that are not on training grants.
-If this applies to you and you do not hear from us by 1 May 2025, please email talent@ukri.org
+We are currently reviewing the funding policies for studentships that are not on training grants.